 This course takes up the Java Enterprise Edition (Java EE) in a professional setting, the premiere environment for writing Java web applications.
-Each student will install a Java EE development environment with free (or cheap) industry-standard tools, including Tomcat, MyEclipse, and MySQL.
+Each student will install a Java EE development environment with free (or cheap) industrystandard tools, including Tomcat, MyEclipse, and MySQL.
 Basic topics include Java Server Pages (JSP), servlets, and JSTL.
 We introduce database access through JDBC, but emphasize Hibernate as an object oriented approach to database access in Java and take up the Spring Framework as an effective approach to Java web programming.
 Students must be conversant with basic Java.
-This course is one of two satisfying the capstone requirement for the Internet Developer Certificate.
+This course is an elective for the Internet Developer Certificate.

-10-152-199 Flash Programming - IDC 3 credits

-This course introduces ActionScript programming in Macromedia Flash.
-We begin with timelines, layers, symbols and tweens, exploring the rich built-in animation engine.
-All major programming constructs are considered, including variables, loops, functions, object-oriented concepts and file I/O (including XML).
-Additional topics including programming graphics, writing event handlers to mediate user intervention in Flash movies, Flash forms, and drag-and-drop techniques.
+10-152-199 Flash Programming - IDC 3 credits This course introduces ActionScript 3.0 programming in Adobe Flash and Flex.
+After a brief introduction to the drawing tools, we take up writing event handlers and drawing with ActionScript.
+All major programming constructs are considered, including variables, loops, functions, objectoriented concepts, and file I/O (including XML).
+Programmatic Flash animation is a continuing thread.
+Additional topics include Flash forms, games, and drag-and-drop techniques.
 This course is an elective for the Internet Developer Certificate.